 Le Caudan Waterfront: An Integral Part of Mauritius’s Cultural Landscape

 The peninsula called Le Caudan, a historical site has been home to quays, warehouses, various small enterprises, and an astronomic and meteorological observatory over the last 250 years.
-After 1980, this site became a popular harbor where sugar bags were transported by trains, trucks, boats, and carried by hundreds of hands.
+After 1980, this site became a popular harbour where sugar bags were transported by trains, trucks, and boats, and carried by hundreds of hands.

 Frequented by travelers and locals alike, Le Caudan Waterfront is now an integral part of the cultural landscape of Mauritius.
 The place gets its name from a famous figure, Jean Dominique Michel de Caudan.
 In 1726, he started a salt pan in the southwest of Port Louis.
 This area is now known as Robert Edward Hart Garden and is situated on the entrance road leading to the waterfront.

 The main building known as Barkly Wharf was named after Sir Henry Barkly who was appointed the governor of Mauritius from 1863-1870.

 Le Caudan Waterfront boasts over 170 shops offering a wide variety of products, ranging from jewellery to watches, body care products, clothes, embroidered linen, colourful sarongs and souvenirs.